 When representing a contractor who has been inspected and/or cited by OSHA, much of our initial investigation invariably focuses on the merits of raising the unpreventable employee misconduct defense, including each of the four separate elements of the defense.
 By considering your compliance with the requirements of the defense—now, before OSHA shows up—you will minimize your potential future OSHA exposure while simultaneously advancing your interests of maintaining a safe worksite. ■

 About the Author: Michael Rubin is a partner in the law firm Goldberg Segalla, where he serves as chair of the OSHA and Worksite Safety Practice Group.
 Michael has counseled clients across multiple industries regarding the defense and management of OSHA inspections and citations.
 He has on-the-ground experience conducting accident investigations and represents companies at all stages of OSHA enforcement proceedings.
 He frequently provides safety and risk-avoidance workshops on best practices for minimizing OSHA liability.
-He can be reached at 716.844.3477 or .
+He can be reached at 716.844.3477 or email@example.com.

 Modern Contractor Solutions – January 2017